What you should exception report

 Exception reports must be sent electronically.

 If the exception reporting software your employer has in place is faulty or not accessible at the time, you should still submit an exception report through other means, for example by email as a temporary solution until software problems are resolved.
-Software problems should not be used as an excuse not to exception report.

 Training on the local exception reporting technology must be provided by your employer and should take place during working hours.